cagov/data-infrastructure/docs/setup/dbt-setup.md

 1. Give your new project a name.
 1. Click *Advanced settings* and in the *Project subdirectory* field, enter "transform"
 1. Select a data warehouse connection. (e.g. Snowflake, BigQuery, Redshift)
-1. For the *Development credentials* section you'll want to choose btween Snowflake OAuth or Key pair:
+1. For the *Development credentials* section you'll want to choose between Snowflake OAuth or Key pair:

     1. For Snowflake OAuth:
         1. Follow dbt's instructions for set up [here](https://docs.getdbt.com/docs/cloud/manage-access/set-up-snowflake-oauth)